pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 .. code-block:: python

-    world = World()
+    dog = Dog()

-    assert isinstance(world, World)
+    assert isinstance(dog, Dog)

 Normally when a class instance is constructed by calling the class object, Python directly instantiates and initialises the class instance.
-However, when a subclass of ``Aggregate`` is called, the class instance is constructed in a slightly indirect way.
-Firstly, an event object is constructed.
-This event object represents the fact the aggregate was "created".
+However, when a subclass of ``Aggregate`` is called, firstly an event object is constructed.
+This event object represents the fact that the aggregate was "created".
 Then, this event object is used to construct and initialise the aggregate object.
-The point being, that same event object can be used again to reconstruct the aggregate object in future.

-To reconstruct the aggregate object from the event object, we firstly need to get hold of the new event object.
-Fortunately, the new event object is not lost.
-It is held by the aggregate in an internal list.
-We can collect the event object from our aggregate by calling the aggregate's ``collect_events()`` method.
-This method is kindly provided by the aggregate base class.
+The aggregate object is returned to the caller of the class.

+The new event object is held by the aggregate in an internal list of "pending events".
+We can collect pending events from aggregates by calling the aggregate's ``collect_events()`` method, which is defined on the ``Aggregate`` base class.

 .. code-block:: python

-    events = world.collect_events()
+    events = dog.collect_events()

     assert len(events) == 1

-The "created" event object can be used to reconstruct the aggregate object.
+The event object can be recorded and used to reconstruct the aggregate object.
 To reconstruct the aggregate object, we can simply call the event object's ``mutate()`` method.